Alfo5123/Variational-Sparse-Coding/README.md

 ### Pretrained Models

-Aiming to simplify the reproducibility research process, we store the checkpoints of the trained models in **models** within the **src** folder.
-In addition, we include a folder **results** to collect visualizations for different checkpoints.
+Aiming to simplify the reproducibility research process, we store the checkpoints of the trained models in the following [link](https://drive.google.com/open?id=1rW02-rpQxAk9yLco8OTMFzFI28o-qOQI).
+In order to run the scripts & notebooks using pretrained models, you must download the checkpoints and put them in **models** within the **src** folder.

 ### Train Models